-Male pattern baldness can strike in men during puberty but because it is a gradual progressive condition, the effects may not be fully acknowledged until later years.
-About two-thirds of the male population will be subjected to male pattern baldness by the time they’re 40.
+Male pattern baldness can strike in men any time following puberty, but because it is a gradual progressive condition the effects may not be fully acknowledged until later years.
+About two-thirds of the male population will be subject to male pattern baldness by the time they’re 40 years old.

-Rooney’s hair loss displays the classic male pattern baldness symptoms – thinning hair and a receding hair line.
-However, there is a solution to male pattern baldness and treatment can effectively put a stop to any further hair loss and may actually regrow the hair that has been lost.
+Rooney’s hair loss displays the classic male pattern baldness symptoms – thinning hair and a receding hairline.
+However, there are non-surgical hair loss solutions that can effectively put a stop to any further thinning and may actually help to regrow hair.

-Propecia has been extensively proven to be the best medication for dealing with male hair loss.
-It is approved by the FDA for safety and efficacy and Propecia, along with minoxidil (the only other FDA-approved treatment for hair loss) are both safe for professional sportsmen to use.
+Finasteride 1mg has been extensively proven to be the best medication for dealing with male hair loss.
+It is licensed by the MHRA and approved by the FDA, and – along with minoxidil (the only other officially recognised treatment for male pattern hair loss with these certifications) – is considered safe for professional sportsmen to use.

-Perhaps the reason Rooney hasn’t sought treatment yet is because Propecia was banned by use in professional sportsmen up until the start of the year.
-Finasteride, the active ingredient in Propecia, was thought to disguise the use of banned anabolic steroids but The World Anti-Doping Agency lifted the ban on 1st January 2009.
+Perhaps the reason Rooney doesn’t appear to have sought treatment yet is because the oral medication was banned by use in professional sportsmen up until the start of the year.
+Finasteride 1mg was thought to disguise the use of banned anabolic steroids but The World Anti-Doping Agency lifted the ban on 1st January 2009.

-Because Rooney is so young, he would most likely respond successfully to a combination treatment course consisting primarily of the proven medications.
-His hair loss process has been rapid but it means many of his hairs are most probably still present, but just thinner than before – this is the ideal situation for hair regrowth.
+Because Wayne Rooney is so young and his thinning hair not so advanced as to require surgery, he would most likely respond successfully to a combination treatment course consisting primarily of the proven medications.
+His hair loss process has been rapid but it means many of his hairs are most probably still present, they just appear thinner than before; this is the ideal situation for hair regrowth.